I can’t advise you in my favour because I

 all and a great many I don’t know myself.

-From a letter written by Evelyn Waugh in 1936, after his first wife had left him, asking her cousin whether “you could bear the idea of marrying me”, found at Futility Closet.
-Submitted by Marika Rose.
+From a letter written by Evelyn Waugh in 1936, after his first wife had left him, to her cousin.
+By Marika Rose.